marekzd/ios-sdk-sample/README.md

 Why crashes my app after I requested a video ad?
 ------------------------------------------------

-Since LiquidMiOS SDK consumes Video Ads using the ['Vast 3.0 Standard'] (https://www.iab.net/vast) and for performance reasons we make use of the libxml2 OSX dependent library for XML parsing.
+Since LiquidMiOS SDK consumes Video Ads using the ['Vast 3.0 Standard'] (https://www.iab.net/vast) and for performance reasons we make use of the libxml2 OSX native library for XML parsing.
-That means that you will need to prepare you App as describe on (Integrate the SDK in your app) step
+That means that you will need to prepare you App as described on (Integrate the SDK in your app) step.

 Please make sure that you added the following flags to "Other Linker Flags" in "Build Settings":
 <pre>-ObjC</pre>